Mount Parang: Recreational use

 The best climbing season is in the months from June to October, because it rarely rains, and does not interfere with climbing.
-However one cannot rule out the possibility of a weather change at any time, and patience is useful here.
+However, one cannot rule out the possibility of a weather change at any time, and patience is useful here.
 To climb Mount Parang, physical and mental preparation should be made, as well as the use of proper equipment and skills.

-Safety considerations should be foremost, since on Mount Parang emergencies can easily arise.
-Mount Parang is managed and monitored by local villagers under community of Badega Gunung Parang with full support from the authorities of Purwakarta.
+Safety considerations should be foremost since emergencies can easily arise on Mount Parang.
+Mount Parang is managed and monitored by local villagers under the community of Badega Gunung Parang with full support from the authorities of Purwakarta.